geometry-zsh/geometry/README.md

 - display current git branch
 - display colored time since last commit (optional)
+- display the running time of long running commands
 - display state (clean/dirty) of the repo
 - display arrows indicating if you need to pull, push or if you are mid-rebase
 - set the terminal title to current command and directory